“Everyday” is the perfect time to have your child share their life!

 - When I was little, I could dance the Bali frog dance, but now I can also do Korean Dances.

-I have to say, you just have to love the thoughts and comments from expat children.
-Expat children love to tell stories about when they were little!
+I have to say; you just have to love the thoughts and comments from expat children.
+Expat children like to tell stories about when they were little!
 Please encourage them to talk about how they have grown.
 Then let them share this knowledge with their extended family.

 My Favorite Free Digital Storytelling Tools

 Create multimedia experiences with videos, photos, music, blogs, and documents.

 Create your graphic novel, add backgrounds, choose characters and props to appear in your scenes, add dialogue and captions.

 Slidestory allows you to combine picture slideshows with voice narration.
 Each picture in a slideshow has an accompanying voice narrated mp3 audio file, optional tags, and text caption.

 This lets you turn your next newsletter, report, invitation, or travel adventure into a visual story.
 Create your Slate story and share the link anywhere.